Second suspect arrested in 2023 killing of 28-year-old in apartment off LSU's campus

 BATON ROUGE — Police arrested second person in a 2023 shooting at an apartment complex off LSU's campus.

-Darrel Morris, 24, was arrested Monday on first-degree murder and attempted first-degree murder charges following the May 19, 2023, death of 28-year-old Davanta Williams in the parking garage of Northgate Apartments.
+Darrel Morris, 24, was arrested Monday on first-degree murder and attempted first-degree murder charges following the May 19, 2023, death of 28-year-old Davanta Matthews in the parking garage of Northgate Apartments.

-According to an affidavit, the shooting happened on the second floor of the parking garage, where Baton Rouge Police found Williams' body.
+According to an affidavit, the shooting happened on the second floor of the parking garage, where Baton Rouge Police found Matthews' body.

 Police said that surveillance footage showed two suspects arriving at the complex together, who were seen talking to each other in a hallway off the garage just before the killing.
-One of the suspects then met up with Williams and another person.
+One of the suspects then met up with Matthews and another person.

 Shortly after the meeting, police said that the surviving victim could be seen attempting to leave the garage while being chased by one of the suspects.